bioteam/sLAM/README.md

 # sLAM

-Demonstration code to create a GPT-2-style, decoder-only small LAnguage Model that can be built using personal computing.
+Demonstration code to create a GPT-2-style, decoder-only, generative small LAnguage Model that can be built using personal computing.

 ## Installation